perpetualintelligence/docs/docfx_project/articles/picli/intro.md

 - Create deployment-agnostic CLI terminals, test locally, and deploy on-premise, cloud (public, private, or government), or in hybrid environments.
 - Build secure enterprise-level CLI or terminal applications.
 - Engage with our open-source community to resolve issues and contribute to feature enhancements and documentation.
-- Quickly onboard, evaluate, and test with our [demo license](https://docs.perpetualintelligence.com/articles/pi-demo/intro.html) and ready samples on GitHub, no signup required.
+- Quickly onboard, evaluate, and test with our [demo license](../onedemo/intro.md).
+Dive in with our [samples](../samples.md).

 `pi-cli` cuts through infrastructure complexity, letting you concentrate on crafting your CLI applications.
-Quickly dive in with our [templates and tutorials](https://github.com/perpetualintelligence/docs/tree/main/samples/templates/pi-cli).

 > ***Transform any .NET ecosystem feature into a CLI or terminal app with ease.***

 ## Open Source
-`pi-cli` framework is fully open-source, with the entire source code available on [GitHub](https://github.com/perpetualintelligence/terminal).
+`pi-cli` framework is fully open-source, with the entire source code available on [GitHub](https://github.com/perpetualintelligence/oneterminal).
 This encourages community collaboration and feedback.

 ![repo](../../images/picli/framework/repo.png)